SarbariRoy/Digit-Recognizer/README.md

 # digit-recognizer
-Goal is to correctly identify digits from a dataset of tens of thousands of handwritten images.
+Identifies digits from a dataset of tens of thousands of handwritten images using a neural network model.